danjohnson3141/Jekyll-Test/users/GET-user_feed.md

 Feed is composed of:

 * Posts in groups that the active user is a member of
-* Posts in events that the active user is an event user of
+* Posts in events that the active user is following
 * Visible posts that are commented on by connected user
 * Visible posts that are liked by connected user
 * Visible posts that are created by connected user